m-wierzba/cat-container/README.md

 For more details on the exact version of the software used in this container, please refer to the recipe file.

-## How to build the singularity container:
+## How to build the container:

-Execute the built command with root privileges (sudo) `singularity build cat-r1743.simg Singularity`
+Execute the built command with root privileges:

+`sudo singularity build container.simg Singularity`

 ## How to use: